HoustonUseRs/intro-to-web-scraping/README.md

 Hi,

-We're excited you'll be joining us tomorrow for the Intro to web scraping workshop, 9 AM at The Iron Yard in Montrose!
+We're excited you'll be joining us tomorrow for the Intro to Web Scraping Workshop, 9 AM at The Iron Yard in Montrose!

 If you get a chance to, please set up your computer following the instructions below.
 If not, or if you run into any trouble at all, join us early between 8 and 9 AM and we'll get you set up and ready to go.